TFlexSoom-Fallen-Projects/josh-web-template/documentation/design/designIndex.md

 # Philosophy
 There will be a multitude of React tags which will be used in tags.jsx

-One of these will include the `<marked>` tag which will encapsulate markdown sections.
+One of these will include the `<markedDown>` tag which will encapsulate markdown sections.
 There will also be other very usable tags.
 This will be a one stop shop for a quick documenation or website built from scratch.

 ## TODO
-- ReactJS for `<marked>`
+- ReactJS for `<markedDown>`
 - ReactJS for `<slides>`
 - RactsJS for `<nav-header>`
 - Marked Down hooked up correctly